LuisGC/blog/content/2017/12/Normandy_a_brief_opinionated_guide.md

 - **Saint-Georges Abbey** in Saint-Martin-de-Boscherville, sadly it was closed so we couldn't enter (not even the gardens) but there is a remarkable bakery that compensated us
 - **Jumièges Abbey**, it was a Benedictine monastery, now turned into a nice ruins.
 The remains are perfectly preserved and the audioguide tells a lot, but maybe I missed more context information about the place.
 We had the entire place almost empty for ourselves, I feel that the visit will lose a lot if crowded with people
-- **Saint-Wandrille Abbey**, we arrived late for the guided visit (in French) so we had to settle for being able to take a walk around.
-The place is still hosting a community of monks, so you cannot see a lot without a proper tour.
-Nice but you can skip it if you are not going to enter and visit the place properly

 <center>
 <div class="image">